michalmichael67/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overview

+In this project, we were tasked with understanding whether a credit card loan application should be viewed as high or low risk.
+To do this, we are going to use the credit card credit dataset from LendingClub, a peer-to-peer lending services company.
+A crucial part of understanding this project is recognizing that credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
+To counteract this and understand the efficacy of resampling, we will use 4 different resmpling methods.
+After that, we will compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 ## Results

+In the proccess os resampling, we executed the following steps:
+1. Resampled the dataset
+2. Checked the balance of our target values
+3. Trained the Logistic Regression model using the resampled data
+4. Calculated the balanced accuracy score
+5. Displayed the confusion matrix
+6. Printed the imbalanced classification report

 ### Resampling Results

 | Resampling Type      | Accuracy Score                                            | Precision and Sensitivity  |